open-sesame-escape/open-sesame-escape.github.io/content/puzzles/misdirection/literal-code.md

 ---
-title: "In Plain Sight"
+title: "Literal Code"
-weight: 100
+weight: 10
 thumbnail: "duh.png"
 summary: "The message literally gives a code, but the context implies a different meaning."
 ---